Moder112/VidLib/README.md

 I created it to resolve the issue of archiving siivagunner-type channels on vidlii.
 I might add compatibility for bitview or whatever it's called later.
-Anyway the program is a ripoff of youtube-dl and basically made clones of some commands that are useful for archival.
+Anyway the program is a ripoff of youtube-dl and I basically made clones of some commands that are useful for archival.

 Here are the arguments the program will recognise:
 ```